semigrp/cpmemo/README.md

 # cpMemo (Clipboard Memo)
 cpMemo is a minimalist and efficient tool written in Rust.
-It is designed to track and log every change made to your clipboard on macOS and Ubuntu systems.
+It is designed to track and log every change made to your clipboard on macOS and linux systems.
 By utilizing Rust, cpMemo ensures minimal memory usage, providing a lightweight solution that runs seamlessly in the background.

 ## Usage